Murder of Dana Dodd: Aftermath

 In 2018, the DNA Doe Project took on the case to try to uncover Lavender Doe's identity.
 The organization raised $1,400 to analyze her DNA profile for genealogy research and estimate her ethnicity.
 They found Lavender Doe had Czech ancestry and identified a first cousin once removed who lived in East Texas 30 miles from where the body was found.
 In January 2019, the DNA Doe Project, in collaboration with the Aerodyne and Full Genomes Corporation team, announced they had identified Lavender Doe and that her identity would be released after Burnette's trial.
 Despite this, her identity was released on February 11, 2019.
 Her mother had left her when she was a baby and died in 2006; her father was homeless.
-She lived for a time with her stepmother and was last known to reside in Jacksonville, Florida, where she had lived with her half siblings.
+She lived for a time with her stepmother and was last known to reside in Jacksonville, Florida, where she had lived with her half-siblings.

 Dodd left her family in Florida in 2000, but was reportedly last seen in 2003.
 She had joined a door-to-door magazine sales team known for exploiting runaways under the ruse of travel opportunities.
-It is speculated by authorities Dodd may have been selected by Burnette as a victim as she solicited customers in the parking lot of a Walmart in the area.
+Authorities speculated that Dodd may have been selected by Burnette as a victim as she solicited customers in the parking lot of a Walmart in the area.

 It was decided to leave Dodd's body where it was originally buried, as members of the police community spent years visiting and caring for the gravesite.

 In December 2020, Burnette pleaded guilty to Dodd and Pearson's murders and was sentenced to 50 years for each murder.